Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 To move a task / tasks between folders, click and drag the relevant task/tasks from the table on the right, and drag them over the desired folder in the tree view on the left.
 The destination folder will be highlighted to show where the task will be placed.[^folder-url]

+[^folder-url]: when navigating to folders (for all artifacts that support them), the URL in your browser's address bar will change.
+Each folder has a unique, sharable URL that you can give to someone to display the list of artifacts with the appropriate folder selected.
+You can also open up multiple folders in different browser tabs and easily toggle between them from the same browser.

 ### Actions
 - **Filtering & Sorting**: Read about [how to create and manage filters, and how to sort the artifact list](Application-Wide.md#filtering).